paragnairdev/google-adk-project-capstone/resources/capstone-project-writeup.md

 ## Demo

-**Example Query**: "I'm playing against Wizheart in a T20 VR Cricket tournament on a green pitch with overcast conditions.
+**Example Query**: "I'm playing against Ragz in a T20 VR Cricket tournament on a green pitch with overcast conditions.
 Should I bat first or chase?"

 **System Flow**:
 1. Root agent calls `get_current_identity()` → identifies user as "Joe" from England
 2. Routes to GamePlanGenerator (sequential workflow begins)
-3. FactFinder calls `get_head_to_head("Joe", "Wizheart", "T20")` and `get_venue_trends("T20", "Green")`
+3. FactFinder calls `get_head_to_head("Joe", "Ragz", "T20")` and `get_venue_trends("T20", "Green")`
-4. Tactician analyzes: Green pitch shows 58% win rate for teams batting second, Joe has won 3/7 matches chasing against Wizheart, average first innings score is 165
+4. Tactician analyzes: Green pitch shows 58% win rate for teams batting second, Joe has won 3/7 matches chasing against Ragz, average first innings score is 165
 5. CommentatorRouter calls `pick_random_commentator()` → selects "Nasser"
 6. NasserWriter delivers: *"Right then, Joe.
 Looking at your tournament history, I'd strongly recommend bowling first here.
-Green pitches in VR Cricket show teams chasing win 58% of the time, and you've historically struggled setting targets against Wizheart—you've only defended successfully once in your last 5 encounters.
+Green pitches in VR Cricket show teams chasing win 58% of the time, and you've historically struggled setting targets against Ragz—you've only defended successfully once in your last 5 encounters.
 The average first innings score is 165, so if you chase, aim for calculated aggression.
 Set a target of 15-20 runs above average in your powerplay, and you should be on track..."*

 **Example Query 2**: "I'm at 450/5 in a Test match after 100 overs.
 Should I declare or keep batting?"